twrelax523/ostium-scalper/README.md

 # sdk = OstiumSDK(configMainnet, private_key)
 #
 ```

 <b>NOTE:</b> create a .env file with PRIVATE_KEY and RPC_URL to use the SDK.
 An RPC URL is required to use the SDK.
 You can get one by signing up for a free account at https://www.alchemy.com/ and creating an app.

+**NOTE: You can also use the SDK _without_ providing a private key, in which case you will be limited to read only operations on the SDK.**

 ```
 PRIVATE_KEY=your_private_key_here